 Scenarios related to Intent-NOP

+TR 28.812 includes a number of scenarios related to network optimization using intents.
+However, in the release 17 specification for intent-driven management there is limited coverage for network optimization scenarios of RAN domain.

+Another topic of interest is general principles for expressing network optimization targets and priorities using intents and intent expectations, e g how to align with other intent principles.

+Focus on ‘what’ rather than ‘how’

+Continuous assurance of optimization targets including reporting

+The commonality of optimization targets can be investigated with the respect of release 17 works, e g energy efficiency or throughput.

 TR 28.812 also gives standard consideration for intent driven management service for release 17.
 However, the business use cases related to 5GC, especially, the standard considerations of 5GC use cases lack good cover in release 17.

-The new intent driven management business scenarios related to 5GC should be investigated with respect to the conclusion and recommendations described in TR 28.812
+The new intent driven management business scenarios related to 5GC should be investigated with respect to the conclusion and recommendations described in TR 28.812.

 The business use cases and clarifications of those use cases related to 5GC are, for examples.